Artanisax/portfolio/README.md

 ### Misc

-Some game music appreciation clip translations (ENG to CHS) and music-related memes:
+I volunteer to do some game music appreciation clip translations (ENG to CHS, with permission from the original poster) and produce music-related memes:

 [Bilibili] https://space.bilibili.com/155108168